Boy (13) accused of Ana Kriegel murder to be granted bail

 The case was listed again for Monday.
 However, the boy was not present.

-Defence solicitor Donough Molloy explained to Judge O’Connor the boy was before the High Court at that time.
+Defence solicitor Donough Molloy explained to the judge that the boy was before the High Court at the time.

 Mr Molloy said he understood bail had been granted there but he was not yet aware of the terms.

-There was a recess in the case and when it resumed a State solicitor told Judge O’Connor the High Court’s order was being drawn up and finalised.
+There was a recess in the case and when it resumed a State solicitor told the judge that the High Court’s order was being drawn up and finalised.

 He was also told it was understood bail would not be taken up by the boy for several days.